gcross/LogicGrowsOnTrees/TUTORIAL.md

            ((fromIntegral row,fromIntegral column):value)
 ```

-(The use of fromIntegral comes from the fact that the input board size and
+(The use of `fromIntegral` comes from the fact that the input board size and
-output board positions are naturally Words as they cannot be negative but the
+output board positions are naturally `Words` as they cannot be negative but the
-IntSet type only stores Ints, which means that we need to work internally using
+`IntSet` type only stores `Int`s, which means that we need to work internally
-Int and use fromIntegral to convert from the input Word and to the output
+using `Int` and use `fromIntegral` to convert from the input `Word` and to the
-Words.)
+output `Word`s.)

 The function go is where most of the work happens.
 For each row in the board,
 it does the following:

 1. First, make a non-deterministic choice from the available columns;  here we
-   use the function allFrom (part of the LogicGrowsOnTrees module) to convert
+   use the function `allFrom` (part of the `LogicGrowsOnTrees` module) to
-   the list of available columns to a MonadPlus that generates it.
+   convert the list of available columns to a `MonadPlus` that generates it.

     ```haskell
     column <- allFrom $ IntSet.toList available_columns